gene-git/wg_tool/README.rst

 We also provide a sample nftables firewall script which will suffice for many/most typical gateway servers.
 We also provide a linux client program which is a DNS helper tool, changing DNS resolution while the vpn is running and restoring it to it's original state when the vpn is stopped.
+For clients with all their traffic sent through the vpn this helper ensures DNS requests are resolved via the tunnel as well.

 Wireguard Config: Peer Section(s)
 ---------------------------------

 The second part of any peer config is one or more *Peer* sections.
 Each of these provides the information required to engage with that peer.
-Each peer section has the public key of of the peer.
+Each peer section has the public key of the peer.

 It also provides the list of networks that are acceptable to use in communicating with that peer.
 The available networks are typically internal LANs or internet access.
-These is the *AllowedIPs* variable.
-It can be one network, a comma separated list of networks, and it can be repeated.
+This is the *AllowedIPs* variable.
+It can be one network or a comma separated list of networks, and it can be repeated.

 Each pair of peers may also share a secret known as a *pre-shared-key* or PSK.